 Carrols also has \$170 million of unsecured senior subordinated notes.
 The senior subordinated notes bear interest at a rate of 9.5% payable semi-annually on June 1 and December 1 and mature on December 1, 2008.
-The notes are redeemable at the option of Carrols in whole or in part on or after December 1, 2003 at a price of 104.75% of the principal amount if redeemed before December 1, 2004, 103.167% of the principal amount if redeemed before December 1, 2005, 101.583% of the principal amount if redeemed after December 1, 2005 but before December 1, 2006 and at 100% of the principal amount after December 1, 2006.
+The notes are redeemable at the option of Carrols in whole or in part on or after December 1, 2003 at a price of 104.75% of the principal amount if redeemed before December 1, 2004, 103.167% of the principal amount if redeemed before December 1, 2005 but before December 1, 2006 and at 100% of the principal amount after December 1, 2005 but before December 1, 2006.

 Restrictive covenants under the senior subordinated notes and the senior credit facility include limitations with respect to Carrols' ability to issue additional debt, incur liens, sell or acquire assets or businesses, pay dividends and make certain investments.
-Dividends by Carrols to the Company are limited and restricted under both the indenture governing Carrols' senior subordinated notes and the senior credit facility.
 Carrols was in compliance at December 31, 2003 with the restrictive covenants with the indenture governing the notes.
 In addition, the senior credit facility requires Carrols to meet certain financial ratio tests.
 As a result of the restatement of the Company's previously issued financial statements as discussed in Note 2, Carrols was in default related to certain required financial leverage ratios and other covenants under its senior credit facility.
 Carrols obtained a waiver from its senior secured lenders of any prior non-compliance and defaults resulting from the restatement.
 In addition, Carrols' senior credit facility was amended to exclude all adjustments resulting from this restatement on its financial covenant requirements and to treat on a prospective basis the specified leases as if no restatement or recharacterization has occurred.